baleada/docs/src/prose/features/extensions/markdown-completion.md

 ---
 title: Markdown completion
-tags: Composition functions
+tags: Composables
 publish: true
 order: 0
 ---

-`useMarkdownCompletion` is an extension that autocompletes markdown notation in a textbox created by [`useTextbox`](/docs/features/interfaces/useTextbox).
+`useMarkdownCompletion` is an extension that autocompletes markdown notation in a textbox created by [`useTextbox`](/docs/features/interfaces/textbox).

 :::